samskivert/website/bikeshed/_posts/2015-07-26-auto-destructure-args.md

 heap and throw them away.
 Stick that into an inner loop that's doing math calculations and you've just "abstracted away" 50% of your performance.

 So the abstraction is good, the implementation is bad.
-I would definitely want to use one abstraction for pattern matching, destructuring assignment and this auto-destructuring of arguments, but I would do it in such a way that it was closer to zero cost.
+I would definitely use one abstraction for pattern matching, destructuring assignment and this auto-destructuring of arguments, but I would do it in such a way that it was closer to zero cost.
 Scala already cheats and automatically optimizes this abstraction for its own ADT types (case classes) to dramatically reduce the cost, but I'd prefer to design the mechanism to be cheap for everyone rather than make user code a performance second class citizen.

 The `@Value` annotation described above is one ham-fisted way of accomplishing that.
 One could also imagine a metaprogramming facility where you provide the moral equivalent of an `unapply`